Building spatial symmetries into parameterized quantum circuits for faster training: Numerical Results

 Of importance to understand the following results, we recall that random graphs become almost surely asymmetric as their sizes increase.
 In other words, for large enough system sizes, a typical random graph admits no non-trivial automorphisms (see \cite{babai1995automorphism} and references thereof, for a more precise statement and assumptions).
 In the context of constructing \orbitcircuit s for problems of Max-Cut, this implies that each node (edge) become structurally independent of any other node (edge), such that independent parameters are assigned to any of the parameterized gates composing the circuits.
 Hence, as the size of the underlying graphs are increased \orbitcircuit s would become more and more similar to Free circuits.

 This aspect is illustrated in \cref{fig:mc_graphs} for $3$--regular graphs spanning system sizes $n=4$ to $20$ nodes.
 For $n=4$ nodes, the only $3$-regular graph is a complete graph, and due to the many symmetries present all the qubits (pairs of qubits) group into a single orbit (edge-orbit).
 In this case the QAOA and \orbitcircuit\ are the same.
 When the size of the random graphs is increased, the number of symmetries quickly decrease, and the qubits (pairs of qubits) group into increasingly more distinct orbits (edge-orbits).
 Already, for $n=10$ ($16$) nodes, this yields a total of $n_l=13$ ($37$) parameters.
 This number still remains smaller than the number of parameters for the Free ansatz which is given by $n_l=|\mathcal{V}(\graph)|+|\mathcal{E}(\graph)|$ (i.e., a single parameter per node and per edge of $\graph$), and which for $3$-regular graphs equals $n+3n/2=25$ ($40$).
-Finally, the graph with $n=20$ nodes only admits the identity as a trivial symmetry, such that each gate in \orbitcircuit\ has its own parameter, in stark contrast with the $n_l=2$ parameters per layer of QAOA.
+Finally, the graph with $n=20$ nodes only admits the identity as a trivial symmetry, such that each gate in \orbitcircuit\ has its own parameter (i.e., in this case ORB and Free circuits become effectively the same), in stark contrast with the $n_l=2$ parameters per layer of QAOA.
+Overall, we see that ORB can recover both QAOA or Free circuits depending on the amount of symmetries present in the underlying graph, but in general will be different.